MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/device-manager-problem-codes.md

 # Device Manager Problem Codes

 The Device Manager marks a device with a yellow exclamation mark (!) when the device has a problem.
 The problem codes are in the form CM\_PROB\_*XXX* and are defined in the header file cfg.h.
 The most important are explained here, together with their mapping to the [Device Node Status Flags](device-node-status-flags.md).
+For a more comprehensive list, please see [Device Manager Error Messages](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/device-manager-error-messages).

 <span id="Code_1__CM_PROB_NOT_CONFIGURED_"></span><span id="code_1__cm_prob_not_configured_"></span><span id="CODE_1__CM_PROB_NOT_CONFIGURED_"></span>**Code 1 (CM\_PROB\_NOT\_CONFIGURED)**
 Indicates that the device is not installed and was not installed previously.
 (Corresponds to DNF\_NOT\_CONFIGURED.)